bitfocus/companion-module-sennheiser-ewdx/companion/HELP.md

 # Sennheiser EW DX Series

+## Important notice

+This help file can't be displayed correctly inside of Companion - you can access the [web version here](https://github.com/bitfocus/companion-module-sennheiser-ewdx/blob/main/companion/HELP.md)

 ## Getting started

 Just select the device from the module config window and enter the control IP of your EM2/EM4 receiver or network charger and press 'Save'.
 To control multiple devices, just add the connection several times to your Companion instance.